 Within the context of electrical engineering, communications deal with processing, transmitting, and storing information in systems with finite capacities.
 Students learn to analyze and transform EKG signals, sound signals, images, and videos.
 They also examine topics like advanced biometrics, coding and information theory, and engineering optimization techniques.
 A communications concentration prepares candidates to work in the telecommunications and robotics industries.

 - Energy Resources

-- This relatively new concentration encompasses the production and distribution of energy systems.
+This relatively new concentration encompasses the production and distribution of energy systems.
 Students take classes like sustainable electric energy conversion, solar thermal power systems, and wind energy engineering.
-They also learn to develop more efficient control systems that can extract oil and other fossil fuels without damaging the environment.
+They also learn to develop more efficient control systems that can extract oil and other fossil fuels while limiting damage to the environment.

 Associate Degree in Electrical Engineering